d-SEAMS/seams-core/README.md

 # Acknowledgements
 The following tools are used in this project:
 - [CMake](https://cmake.org/) for compilation ([cmake-init](https://github.com/cginternals/cmake-init) was used as a reference)
+- [Clang](https://clang.llvm.org/) because it is more descriptive with better tools
 - [Conan](https://conan.io/) and [https://pipenv.readthedocs.io/en/latest/](pipenv) for dependency management
 - [Doxygen](https://www.doxygen.org) for the developer API
 - [clang-format](https://clang.llvm.org/docs/ClangFormat.html) for code formatting